-Iran attacks: Twin assaults on parliament and shrine rock Tehran
+Iran's Revolutionary Guards blame Saudis for Tehran attacks | CNN

 Attack is ‘minor issue’

-Iran's counter-terrorism unit said that several "terrorist groups" had been able to enter Tehran, though it did not say where they were from.
+Iran’s counterterrorism unit said that several “terrorist groups” had entered Tehran, though it did not say where they were from.
 Members of another group had been apprehended.

-He said that one of the attackers at the shrine had been "neutralized," in addition to the suicide bomber, and that the attackers at parliament have been surrounded.

-The speaker of the Iranian parliament, Ali Larijani, attempted to play down the attack, describing it as a "minor issue."
+The speaker of the Parliament, Ali Larijani, attempted to play down the attack, describing it as a “minor issue.”

 “As you know, some coward terrorists infiltrated a building … but they were seriously confronted,” he said in a statement.

-Note: Correction: Earlier versions of this article mischaracterized how long Saudi Arabia and Iran have had a sectarian feud.